urshzzxx/100-days-of-code/log.md

 **Today's Progress:** I finished the Bootstrap landing page for my Web Dev Bootcamp.
 I looking into CSS Animations but I think that I'm going to come back to it and fully immerse myself in it after my JavaScript lessons.
 I also wanted to contribute to the CSS Zen Garden project but I looked at some of the projects and their code and it seemed like they used JavaScript so I'm also going to come back to that.

 **Thoughts:** Sometimes I get overwhelmed and anxious because there's SO much to learn and so much that you can do with code and technology and a lot of it is out of my capabilities right now.
 I'm about to start my classes on JavaScript so that I can understand the fundamentals of what I can do within Front-End Development as well as Back-end.
 So I'm going to put animations and my CSS Zen Garden project on hold for a bit.

+## Day 6: May 31, 2017

+**Today's Progress:** I had a lecture on the 5 primitive datatypes of JavaScript: numbers, strings, booleans, null, and undefined.

+**Thoughts:** I already knew the difference between the 5 datatypes but it felt good to refresh my memory.
+I'm definitely not comfortable with JavaScript yet but the way that the instructor explained the differences helped me understand these concepts.

+## Day 7: June 6, 2017

+I took a mini vacation from my job and coding for a few days to get myself together.
+I feel like I'm ready to take on the coding world again after a short break from life.

+**Today's Progress:** I learned about built-in JavaScript methods such as alert(), console.log, and prompt().
+With this knowledge, I was able to create an age calculator using all three methods.
+Fun Fact: I've discovered that at 24 years old, the age calculator declares that I've been alive for roughly 8742 days!

+**Thoughts:** Reviewing the built-in methods felt good.
+What I liked about the lecture was that it was nice to have a visual of how each method works vs. reading about them, which I've done in the past.
+I felt like I had a better understanding of what these methods are used for when the instructor explained them.

+## Day 8: June 7, 2017

+**Today's Progress:** I had a lecture on Boolean logic, logic operators, and then did some exercising using conditionals.
+I also learned how to use the while loop!

+**Thoughts:** Learning these JavaScript basics again feels really good because I feel like I have a better understanding of how each method works.
+Infinite loops are scary!
+I broke my chrome browser by trying out one of the infinite loop examples so I had to restart my entire laptop.
+What if you create an infinite loop in a production program?
+That could be so bad!
+I like using if/else statements because it's as if I'm speaking in english, but really writing the logic in code.
+It's interesting, I'm excited for more exercises and practice on this.